 Evaluating Village Savings and Loan Associations in Uganda

-It is costly for microfinance organizations to reach the rural poor, and as a consequence the vast majority of them lack access to formal financial services.
-Village Savings and Loan Associations (VSLAs) attempt to overcome the difficulties of offering credit to the rural poor by creating groups of people who can pool their savings in order to have a source of lending funds.
-Researchers in Uganda are assessing the impact of VSLAs on access to financial services, income, food security, and education.
+It is costly for microfinance organizations to reach rural low-income households, and as a consequence the vast majority of them lack access to formal financial services.
+Village Savings and Loan Associations (VSLAs) attempt to overcome the difficulties of offering credit to rural low-income households by creating groups of people who can pool their savings in order to have a source of lending funds.
+Researchers in Uganda assessed the impact of VSLAs on access to financial services, income, food security, and education.

 Context of the evaluation